maelys-mcardle/adventure/documentation/6_entityconfig.md

 ### Setting the property's value

+In the [entities documentation](4_entities.md), the `value` field was covered to the extent of defining an initial value for the property.

-The property's current value can be changed by using the `value` field.
+The property's current value can be changed by using the `value` field in a rule.

 At its simplest it would take the following format: